Peace Lily Drooping? These 8 Mistakes Are Probably Why

 Although they’re fairly hardy plants, peace lilies can suffer from a few pests or diseases.
 These afflictions can cause drooping leaves.
 Fungus gnats, mealybugs, and scale insects are common pests that can bother peace lily plants.

-If your peace lily plant’s leaves are drooping, perform a thorough inspection of the plant.
+If your peace lily plant’s leaves are drooping, thoroughly inspect the plant.
 Look for small black flies (fungus gnats), masses of scale-like objects (scale insects), and sticky honeydew deposits (mealybugs).

 Fungus gnats can be tackled by using sticky traps or a plastic bottle cap full of almond oil.
 Make sure that your peace lily also has well-draining soil.
 Use insecticidal soap or neem oil to clear mealybugs and scale insects.
 You should also remove any leaves that show honeydew or mold.